 Use Sequences and Stories

-Sequences are a great way to build excitement towards the last piece of the sequence.
+Sequences are a great way to build excitement toward the last piece of the sequence.

 Think about Harry Potter: what was the book that had fans the most excited about?
 It was the last one.